 Our experiments are short and playful, adjusted to the needs of babies, with the parents present throughout the time - just like in a playhouse.

-By studying toddlers, countless interesting things can be uncovered about our mental processes and their developmental stages.
+By studying infants and toddlers, countless interesting things can be uncovered about our mental processes and their developmental stages.
 Thus, babies can aid us in the thorough exploration of the human mind.

 It might be an exciting discovery for parents, as well, to see and interpret their babies' behavior from an other aspect, too!